 Giacomo Bottoli (WBS Student); Charlie Cunningham (SO/WMS); Rachel Davis (WE); Dr Martin Mik (SLS); David Molyneux (SO/SLS); Luke Netherclift (GSD Student); Celine Nithila-George (Liberal Arts Student), Johannes Pittgens (WBS Student), Laura Yetton (SLS)

-- The main outputs form this project are hoped to be:
+- The main outputs form this project were:

 - The learning from the workshops and critical engagement with this area, with deep collaboration between staff and students

 - The impact of the work undertaken by the project teams and their subsequent engagement within their departments

 - The shared learning from the dissemination event which we will be able to make widely available